cognitive-catalyst/WA-Testing-Tool/examples/standard-test.md

 # Standard Test without Ground Truth for Intents
 ## Story
-The user wants to run against a trained instance simply to get the prediction.
+The user wants to test a set of utterances against a trained Watson Assistant instance simply to get the intent and entity predictions.

 ## Prerequisite
-The is one and only one column in `test_input_file.csv`, which is used for testing purpose.
+There is one and only one column in `test_input_file.csv` containing the test utterances which is used for testing purpose.

 ## Input file
 `config.ini`